contextDAO/Documentation/updates/1 - ETH Denver 2022 and beyond.md

 All the tools to achieve Trustless Interoperability are within our grasp — we need to bring them together in a digital-first institutional design.

-Let's discuss this at the "Jonas" venue this Thursday!

 # Future for Unite DAO